insideout10/wordlift-plugin/src/readme.txt

 Author URL: https://wordlift.io
 Plugin URL: https://wordlift.io
 Contributors: wordlift
-Tags: artificial intelligence, semantic editor, linked open data, structured data, content recommendation, knowledge graph, seo,schema.org, google rich snippets, interactive widgets, apache stanbol, iks, semantic web, wikipedia
+Tags: artificial intelligence, content recommendation, semantic editor, linked open data, structured data, knowledge graph, seo, semantic seo, schema.org, google rich snippets, google rich card, interactive widgets, apache stanbol, semantic web, wikipedia, data visualization, internal links, content discovery
 Requires at least: 4.2
 Tested up to: 4.5.2
 Stable tag: {version}
 License: GPLv2 or later

-WordLift brings the power of Artificial Intelligence to WordPress.
-Beautifully helps you reach your maximum potential audience.
+WordLift brings the power of Artificial Intelligence to beautifully organize content.
+Attract new readers and get their true attention.

 == Description ==

 > #### WordLift - Activating the Plugin
-> WordLift is a lightweight plugin that runs semantic processing of our own hand-crafted API to help you produce richer content and
+> **WordLift** is a lightweight plugin that brings **state-of-the-art semantic technologies** to the hands of any bloggers and publishers. <br />
-> organize it around your audience. <br /> It is a **paid (monthly) service** that you can [activate from our website](https://wordlift.io). <br />
+> **WordLift** without requiring any technical skills, it helps you produce richer content and organize it around your audience. <br />
+> **WordLift** is **available to all for a monthly fee**.
+Find out more and [get your activation key](https://wordlift.io) directly on our website. <br />

 [vimeo http://vimeo.com/164538710]

-**WordLift** is a WordPress Plug-in to organise post and pages adding facts, text and media to build beautifully structured web sites. <br />
+**WordLift** helps you organize posts and pages adding facts, links and media to build **beautifully structured websites**, for both humans and search engines. <br />
+**WordLift** lets you create, own and publish your own [knowledge graph](http://docs.wordlift.it/en/latest/key-concepts.html#knowledge-graph).<br />
-**WordLift** publishes your content as [Linked Open Data](http://docs.wordlift.it/en/latest/key-concepts.html#linked-open-data) following [Tim Berners-Lee‘s Linked Data Principles](http://www.w3.org/DesignIssues/LinkedData.html). <br />
+**WordLift** publishes your content as [Linked Open Data](http://docs.wordlift.it/en/latest/key-concepts.html#linked-open-data) following [Tim Berners-Lee‘s Linked Data Principles](http://www.w3.org/DesignIssues/LinkedData.html).<br />
-**WordLift** is a **semantic editor** for WordPress. <br />

 = Features =